-A study of the meaning of "apocalyptic literature" and its place in Israel's history and literature, with special attention given to the major apocalyptic passages in the Old Testament.
-2 semester hours
+A study of the meaning of "apocalyptic literature," and its place in Israel's history and literature, with special attention given to the major apocalyptic passages in the Old Testament.
+2 semester hrs.

-OTS 6800 Old Testament Book Study
+OTS 6800 Old Testament Book Study:

-A selected book from the Old Testament based on the English text.
-(May be taken more than once for credit, if different book is studied.)
-3 semester hours Prerequisites: OTS 5110 and OTS 5120
+A selected book from the Old Testament based on the English Text.
+(May be taken more than once for credit, if different book is studied).
+3 semester hrs.
+Prerequisites: OTS 5110 and OTS 5120